openhwp/openhwp/docs/office/OFFICE.md

     Block,
 }

-impl Default for EditorCore {
+impl Default for OfficeCore {
     fn default() -> Self {
         Self::new()
     }